jamesdfurtado/gitmini/README.md

 > **Note:** This project is actively being expanded.
 The pip-installable version does not yet reflect the latest code.
 Core data structures have been extracted into a separate Python package, `gitmini-core`, which will serve as a shared dependency for this CLI tool and the upcoming remote server (GitMiniHub).

+The data structures that powers this CLI can be found here! https://github.com/jamesdfurtado/gitmini-core

 ⭐ This project has been uploaded to **PyPI**!
 Find the link here: https://pypi.org/project/gitmini/

 ---